 Got a great idea, service or product?
-Building a quality web store could help you sell it to the masses, and it's easier than you think.
+Building a quality web store using the best ecommerce hosting provider could help you sell it to the masses, and it's easier than you think.

-Prices are low, too, with one decent starter plan giving you three years hosting for £1.50 ($2.10) a month, or a total of £54 ($76) plus tax.
-If you're wondering about e-commerce but not quite sure whether it's right for you, this gives you a cheap and easy way to test your ideas.
+Prices are low, too, with one decent starter plan giving you three years hosting for $2.10 a month, or a total of $76 plus tax.
+If you're wondering about ecommerce but not quite sure whether it's right for you, this gives you a cheap and easy way to test your ideas.

-Whether you're a total e-commerce newbie or you're already running a busy web store, we've found five excellent hosting plans that could take your selling to the next level.
+Whether you're a total ecommerce newbie or you're already running a busy web store, we've found five excellent hosting plans that could take the selling of your products and services online to the next level.

 For the money, you get automated setup for WordPress, not to mention other popular apps via a Mojo Marketplace-powered system.
 There’s also a cPanel-based area to allow expert users to tweak things.